Santa Sabina (band)

 Press conference at the Teatro de la Ciudad Esperanza Iris to announce the Blue Almost concert 2015.

-Santa Sabina is a Mexican rock band originally from Mexico City.
+Santa Sabina was a Mexican rock band originally from Mexico City.
 The group was formed in 1989 by singer Rita Guerrero, bassist Alfonso "Poncho" Figueroa, guitarist Pablo Valero and keyboardist Jacobo Lieberman.
 Juan Sebastian Lach was keyboardist for a while.
 The name of the group honors the memory of Maria Sabina, the Mazatec shaman who lived in the southern state of Oaxaca.

 Santa Sabina are distinguished by their gothic rock and darkwave atmospheres, lyrics and stage presence.
 Their music, however, is perhaps best described as a variant of progressive rock which borrows heavily from jazz.